 Section C: Articulation

 Applicants are expected to demonstrate an ability to analyze their artwork.
-For this section of the portfolio, you will select one of the works from the quality section and write a detailed formal and content analysis that includes a comparison with a historical work.
-This analysis should be 250-300 words in length, typewritten, and double-spaced.
-You should make four copies of the analysis, attach them to the SMAI application form, and turn them in on the date specified by your Portfolio I instructor.
+For this section of the portfolio, you will select one of the works from the quality section and write a detailed formal and content analysis of the work.
+This analysis should be 250-300 words in length, typewritten, and double- spaced.
+You should make five copies of the analysis, attach them to the SMAI application form, and turn them in on the date specified by your Portfolio I instructor.

 The following specifications are to be observed in preparing materials for the portfolio:

-- It is important that portfolios be arranged in the assigned review space for convenient viewing by the committee.
-Organization of and preparation for your presentation is often a factor in receiving the best possible assistance from the committee.
+3. It is important that portfolios be arranged in the assigned review space for convenient viewing by the committee.
+Organization of and proper preparation for your presentation is required, and a critical factor in receiving the best possible assistance from the committee.

-- Students should be advised when photographing works of art to use a neutral or non-distracting background.
-Mask the art work rather than the slide, and avoid any surfaces that will produce a glare in the slide or digital image.
-Good quality photography of the work submitted is encouraged.
+4. Students should be advised when photographing works of art to use a neutral or non-distracting background.
+Avoid any surfaces that will produce a glare in the digital image.
+Good quality photography of the work submitted is required.
 If texture is important to a particular work, a detail slide should also be included.
-In the case of three-dimensional pieces, more than one view is expected.
+In the case of three- dimensional pieces, more than one view is expected.